pipefy/RecruitmentExercise/FRONTENDEXERCISE.md

 }
 ```

-**Obs**: This example handles only the value for the first form's field.
-But the structure is the same for all of them.
+**Obs**: This example handles only the value for the first form's field, but the structure is the same for all of them.
 You must change it accordingly.
 Besides, we recommend the use of [GraphQL variables](http://graphql.org/learn/queries/#variables) for the fields values.

 ## Recommendations